thomasvn/gwir/README.md

 ```

 <!--
-- First start by listing repositories which had the most activity in the past DAYS
+TODO:
+- For each of the results, show all PRs and Issues in the last X days.
+- Just show top PRs and Issues?

-- Rank by activity?
+- Rank repo or issues/prs by activity?
 - Activity includes #commit, #prs, #issues ?
+- Be able to show old PRs which are being commented on?

 - Event types include Push, PR Comment, PR Review,